Bill-Costa/Multi-Image-JPEG-Splitter/README.md

   side-by-side joining of the JPEG left/right images.
 - There is currently no option for recursively extracting all images found within a directory tree.
-- Temp files may be left behind if program crashes.
+- Temp files may be left behind if this utility crashes.

 ## Programming Notes ##